 What to do: Drink green tea if you like it.
 Don’t go overboard because it too has caffeine that can keep you awake and make your heart race.
 Skip the bottled teas.
 They don’t have the health-boosting flavonols found in freshly brewed tea.

-But it is true that every time you eat, you burn some calories to digest, absorb and store nutrients.
+But it is true that every time you eat, you burn calories to digest, absorb and store nutrients.
 This is called the thermic effect of food (TEF).
-The TEF is greater for protein than it is for either fat or carbohydrate, so beefing up your diet with protein really will burn a few more calories.
+The TEF is greater for protein than it is for either fat or carbohydrate, so beefing up your diet with protein does burn a few more calories.
 Note the emphasis on few.

 What to do: Include protein-rich foods in every meal for balanced nutrition and to help with appetite control, not because you’ll burn a few extra calories.

 Lots of supplements claim to boost metabolism or stoke metabolic rate.
 Some contain green tea catechins, guarana, yerba mate or caffeine among other things.

 But: These supplements are not federally regulated and come with risks.
 In fact, about 20% of the cases of liver toxicity are caused by herbal and dietary supplements.